jk11demo/COMP5202/content/Week01/tutorial.md

 ---

-The internet is loaded with documentation and videos to find what we need to learn programming.
+The internet is loaded with documentation and videos to find what we need when learning how to code.
 So far we have looked at the console class and how some of the methods work.
 We can find the documentation for the console class here:

 [MSDN System.Console](https://msdn.microsoft.com/en-us/library/system.console(v=vs.110).aspx)

-To get to that website it is as simple as searching in Google for MSDN C# Console Class
+To get to that website, it is as simple as searching in Google for MSDN C# Console Class

-The Console Class has a lot of properties and Methods and we will only use a small selection of them.
-However it is interesting to look at some.
+The Console Class has a lot of properties and methods and we will only use a small selection of them.
+However, it is interesting to look at some.

 Let's have a look at the following methods and properties:
 * Foreground Color